mosip/documentation/docs/partner-management-portal.md

 ### Creation of Policy group
 - Login as ‘Partner Admin’ into the portal.
-- After successful login, on the left navigation pane, click on Policy -> Policy Group.
+- After successful login, on the left navigation pane, click on **Policy -> Policy Group**.
-- The existing policies are listed and new ones can be created by clicking **+
+- The existing policy groups are listed on the screen and the new ones can be created by clicking on **+Create Policy Group**.

+[image]